 Younger generations aren’t just talking about how they want to decrease their dependence on cars — generational trends prove it.
 For example, the number of teenagers with driver’s licenses has almost halved since 1984.

-As Gen Z enters the workforce and begins renting, they’re moving to neighborhoods with alternative modes of transportation that don’t require them to drive.
+As Gen Z enters the workforce and begins renting, they’re moving to neighborhoods with alternative modes of transportation that don’t require driving.
 When you don’t want to depend on a car to get around, walkability becomes extremely important.

 Another bonus: All that walking you do when you live in a walkable area is proven to make you healthier.